jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 Say, “Call upon your partners, then plot against me, and do not wait.”

-196. “My Master is Allah, He Who sent down the Book, and He takes care of the righteous.”
+196. “My Master is Enki, He Who sent down the Book, and He takes care of the righteous.”

 197. Those you call upon besides Him cannot help you, nor can they help themselves.